Skip to the content

 Scotch Whisky casks

-The legal requirements for Scotch Whisky have been be amended to broaden the casks allowed for maturation.
+The legal requirements for Scotch Whisky have been amended to broaden the casks allowed for maturation.
 Here we answer your questions.

 What is the Scotch Whisky Product Specification?